jrsteensen/OpenHornet-Software/docs/SoftwareManual.md

 ## Makefile
 Since the OpenHornet project targets multiple Arduino boards and libraries, the `Makefile` located in each sketch directory is necessary to determine which specific Arduino board and libraries are needed for each component.

-The file contains several variables or settings which are used by the [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) project to compile the sketch with the appropriate target board.

-`BOARD_TAG` should be set to the target Arduino board family.
-Example options are `promicro`, `mega`, etc.  Run `make show_boards` to see a full list of valid board families.

-`BOARD_SUB` should be set to the specific sub-target of the board family.
-Example options are `16MHzatmega32U4` (ProMicro 16MHz), `atmega2560` (Mega 2560), etc.  Run `make show_submenu` to see a full list of valid entries.

-`ARDUINO_LIBS` is a space-separated list of libraries to include in your sketch.
+`LIBRARIES` is a space-separated list of libraries to include in your sketch.
 These must first be added as a [git sub-module](#Git-Submodule) in the `/libraries` folder of the project.
 See [Arduino Libraries](#Arduino-Libraries)

-Once the Makefile has been modified to set the appropriate board and libraries, you may run `make` from the command-line in the folder of the sketch you're working on to compile the .ino files and create a `build` folder with the firmware for the target board.

-For ease of testing, you may also run `make upload` to compile and attempt to upload and install the sketch onto a device connected to your computer.
+The appropriate board Makefile must be included at the end of the file.
+Valid options are:
+- ../../include/mega2560.mk (Mega 2560)
+- ../../include/promicro.mk (Sparkfun Pro Micro)
+- ../../include/promini.mk (Sparkfun Pro Mini)
+- ../../include/s2mini.mk (Wemos S2 Mini)

+The Makefile will be used by Github Actions to verify that code will compile without errors.
+Once successful, a downloadable zip file will be created with the compiled firmware which can be flashed to the desired board.

 ## Testing your Software